-The Quantitative Reasoning (QR) graduation skill is met with one of the following courses: HIS 369, MAT 111, MAT 145, MAT 146, MAT 163, MAT 164, NUR 410, PHI 230, PHY 119, POL 483, or the QR from a second major.
+The Quantitative Reasoning (QR) graduation skill is met with one of the following courses: DST 164, HIS 369, MAT 111, MAT 145, MAT 146, MAT 163, PHI 230, PHY 119, POL 483, or the QR from a second major.

 GPA of 3.5 in the major and 3.0 overall; submit proposal to department chair by early October in senior year for department approval.
 Submit and defend paper before faculty committee.
-Honors project may receive independent study credit (refer to departmental guidelines).
+Honors projects may receive independent study credit (refer to departmental guidelines).